Teams

 Planner

 Teams comes with a task management service called Microsoft Planner.
-In order to create plans in Planner you must already have an existing Team.
+To create plans in Planner, you must already have an existing Team.

-To create a new Plan use the Microsoft Teams interface using these instructions.
-Owners or Members of the Team are granted access the newly created Plan.
+To create a new Plan, please follow these instructions.
+Owners or members of the Team will be granted access to the newly created Plan.

 Please note: You will not be able to create a new Plan directly from the Planner interface.
 Trying to create a plan from the Planner web app will attempt to create an associated group, which is not allowed in the WSU’s Office 365 service.